Yes! You can build your own Glock handgun at home! In fact, under federal law, you can build any standard firearm at home.

 The Lone Wolf Barrel is the cheapest barrel I can find for a Glock.
 Unless you can’t afford to, please consider a better barrel.

-In my experience with these barrels, they can work, but they are very finicky with ammo and if your slide’s dimensions are slightly tighter than the factory dimensions (common for a “tighter” lock-up), then this barrel likely won’t fit and/or function.
+In my experience with these barrels, they can work, but they are very finicky with ammo.
+If your slide’s dimensions are slightly tighter than the factory dimensions (common for a “tighter” lock-up), then this barrel likely won’t fit, and/or function.

 So, doing an “el-cheapO” build?
 Go with this barrel.
 Want some reliability?
 Go with a nicer barrel, please.